 Caring for an aging parent is a compassionate—but often stressful—undertaking.
 It can take a huge emotional toll on everyone in a family, but for women the financial impact can hit especially hard.
 “Women who become caregivers for an elderly parent or friend are more than twice as likely to end up living in poverty than if they aren’t caregivers,” says Cindy Hounsell, president of the Women’s Institute for a Secure Retirement (WISER).
 If they take time off work, not only do they lose pay, but those lost wages can affect their Social Security, pension payouts, and other savings—threatening their future finances.

-So, what can women do to take care of themselves while they care for others?
+Nearly half of caregivers report high emotional stress1.
+So what can women do to take care of themselves while they care for others?
 While helping an aging loved one can easily become all-consuming, there are steps you can take to protect your finances and your retirement.
 And because women tend to live longer, every penny counts.

 Understand the long-term impact

 The long-term price can be even higher.
-You lose the opportunity to contribute to a 401(k) plan, (or other workplace retirement saving plan) as well as matched contributions from your employer.
+You lose the opportunity to contribute to a 401(k) plan, (or other workplace retirement saving plan) as well as contributions from your employer.
 Those periodic absences also significantly slice into your Social Security benefits.
 That’s because Social Security is calculated on 35 years of earnings.
 Skip any of those years and the Social Security Administration will average in zeros for any years less than 35.